thomas-maurice/dnsbin/README.md

 DNS has to be the less filtered protocol ever (unless you live in China, lol) and benefits from la native caching system.

-That means you virtually have a free CDN :) (Eventough this functionnality has not been developped yet, see TODO)
+That means you virtually have a free CDN :) (Eventough this functionality has not been developped yet, see TODO)

 It has initially be developped to be some kind of under-optimized pastebin system but since